 The Music department is made up of 3 dedicated and enthusiastic teachers.
 The Head of Department leads the department with invaluable support from the other teaching staff and visiting peripatetic teachers.
 All teachers in the department follow up-to-date and detailed schemes of work which include practical and theoretical work.
 The department continues to go from strength to strength with 100% of Performing Arts students and 99% of Music/Audio Production students achieving a BTEC qualification.
-In addition, 100% of GCSE Music students achieved grade A*-C. The department is made up of:
+The department is made up of:

 Key Stage 3

 Students in Years 7, 8 & 9 receive two 60 minute lessons per fortnight.
-All year groups receive homework each week, as is the policy at Whitcliffe.
-Students are taught in set groups and progress is tracked and monitored by the department to provide additional support and intervention.
+Years 7 and 8 follow the music department page in their knowledge organisers and Year 9 are given homework to compliment their learning journey in the classroom.
+Students are taught in form groups and progress is tracked and monitored by the department to provide additional support and intervention.
 Students complete a baseline assessment on entry in Year 7 which is both practical and knowledge-based.